RubySrivastava/ms4-fitnesswellness/README.md

     - Checkout Success Page
         - This page has confirmation message of your payment for order.
 This page also contains orders and user deatils.

+    - Subscribe Page
+        - This page has subscribe form for getting the newsletter.
+Just by entering email address you become subscriber.

 ### Future Features
   - Create a way for the user to rate the website without having to type up feedback.